HSBC acquisition poses big test for Bradesco CEO Trabuco

 Still, Trabuco, 63, has earned a reputation for keeping costs down.
 The CEO comes from a working-class background, began his career as an intern at the bank 40 years ago and is known to shun the spotlight.

-Bradesco's non-interest expenses grew below annual inflation over the past 14 quarters, rivaling Itaú Unibanco Holding SA (ITUB4.SA), which analysts largely consider to be Brazil's most cost-efficient bank.
+Bradesco's non-interest expenses grew below annual inflation over the past 14 quarters, rivaling Itaú Unibanco Holding SA , which analysts largely consider to be Brazil's most cost-efficient bank.

 Trabuco dodged questions on whether job cuts were part of the savings plan, although Brazil's largest financial industry union is already planning nationwide demonstrations to fight any attempt by Bradesco to fire HSBC staff.
 He also has some convincing to do when it comes to shareholders: the bank's preferred shares sank as much as 4.4 percent on Monday.